redox-os/book/src/configuration-settings.md

 `./build.sh [-a ARCH] [-c CONFIG_NAME] [-f FILESYSTEM_CONFIG] TARGET...`

 The `TARGET` is any of the available `make` targets, although the recommended target is `qemu`.
-You can also include certain variable settings such as `vga=no`.
+You can also include certain variable settings such as `gpu=no`.

 - `-f FILESYSTEM_CONFIG` allows you to specify a filesystem config file, which can be in any location but is normally in the directory `config/$ARCH`.